francescmarti00/dmu-multimedia/md/Forms-PouchDB.md

 In the previous lab we saw how to save the data of a form into a PouchDB database.

-Modify the code of Exercise 1 so your form display a 'Submission received' and save the data in a PouchDB database.
+Modify the code of Exercise 1 so your form display a 'Submission received' message, and save the data in a PouchDB database.

 ## Reminder: forms and PouchDB
 Study the following code.
 This code allows us to save the data of a form into a PouchDB database.